-Status Achieved Achieved Achieved N ot achieved Achieved Result to June 2021 Five events/workshops were delivered as follows: • Digital marketing upskiling. • One-on-one digital training. • Regional Business Partner Network funding webinar held with the Tauranga Chamber of Commerce for four Capability building workshops; 92% of attendees report that they are likely to make enhancements to their businesses based on the workshops.
+Status Achieved Achieved Achieved Not achieved Achieved Result to June 2021 Five events/workshops were defivered as follows: Capability building workshops, 92% of attendees report that they are likely to make enhancements to their businesses based on the workshops.
 Digital capability one-on-one sessions: 91% of participants report that they are likely to make enhancements to their businesses based on these sessions.
-Horitoutural Provenance passion group: • Experience Manager has been appointed and group members recruited. • Three passion group meetings held. • Three passion group meetings held. • Developed strategy and created marketing plan that is being implemented. • Ravours of Plenty collective and new brand launched. • Announced the inaugural Flavours of Plenty food festival (Autumn 2022).
-Ocean & Beaches passion group: • Experience Manager has been appointed. • First passion group meeting took place in June 2021 TBOP is currently collaborating with Rotary and environmental groups to identify opportunities for visitor volunteers to work alongside the local community.
+Horlicultural Provenance passion group: • Experience Manager has been appointed and group members recruited. • Three passion group meetings held. • Three passion group meetings held. • Three passion group meetings held. • Ravours of Plenty collective and new brand launched. • Announced the inaugural Flavours of Plenty lood festival (Autumn 2022).
+Ocean & Beaches passion group: • Experience Manager has been appointed. • First passion group meeting took place in June 2021.
+TBOP is currently collaborating with Rotary and environmental groups to identify opportunities for visitor volunteers to work alongside the local community.
 Challenges such as ad hoc volunteering days and times, health and safety, and others are slowing progress.
 2019 Business Events Research Report update complete, and recommendations presented to TBOP board in August 2020 for implementation.
-2020-2021 Goal (June 2021) Deliver three workshops for new and existing tourism businesses aimed at upskilling operators and assisting with the development of their businesses.
-50% of workshop attendees report that they are likely to make enhancements to their business based on the workshops.
-Deliver four passion group workshops for niche development to align experiences with target audiences.
+2020-2021 Goal (June 2021) Deliver three workshops for new and existing tourism businesses amend at upskilling operations and assisting with the development of their businesses.
+50% of workshop attendees report that they are likely to make thancements to their business based on the workshops.
+Deliver four passion group workshops for niche development to allgn experiences with target audiences.
 Identify opportunities for new tourism with purpose initiatives and provide support via workshops, networking and PR activity where needed.
 Update the Business Events Market Feasibility report and present to the TBOP board with recommendations.
-Baseline There is no current baseline data; a new measure is to be implemented in 2020/21.
+Baseline There is no current baseline data; a new massure is to be implemented in 2020/21.
 There is no current baseline data; a new measure is to be implemented in 2020/21.
 Surfers & beach lovers group established and one meeting held.
 Tourism with Purpose strategy completed.
 No current baseline data.
 Data Source Workshop delivery.
 Workshop feedback surveys.
 Passion groups.
 Feedback from applicable organisations.
 Summary report from research.
-Performance Measures Develop and implement an industry capability programme and collaborate with tourism operators and help enhance tourism experiences that align with TbDrs target audiences and Place DNA®.
+Performance Measures Develop and implement an industry capability programme and collaborate with tourism operators and help enhance tourism experiences that align with Tool's target audiences and Place DNA®.
 Establish and maintain passion groups for niche development to align experiences with target audiences.
-Identify and support opportunifies for new tourism with purpose' and environmental stewardship initiatives.
+Identify and support opportunities for new tourism with purpose' and environmental stewardship initiatives".
 Business Events development.

-These performance measures relate to attempting to influence the development of tourism products and experiences, which are aligned with our destination's Place DIMA and target markets.
+These performance measures relate to attempting to influence the development of tourism products and experiences, which are aligned with our destination's Place DNATM and target markets.
 While we can support, advocate for help to upsersors, and promote products, the development of product and how those organisations operate is outside of TBOP's control.
 Thus, these performance measures relate to outcomes TBOP can directly affect.